ligos/blog.ligos.net/source/_posts/Smime-Email-and-Yubikey.md

 The main benefit is to prove that you really did write what you said you wrote.
 That is, to assure your recipients that your emails don't have a forged `from` field (which usually indicates its spam or contains a malicious attachment / link).

-And the Yubikey locks the certificate up, so, even if your computer does have malware, it's really hard for it to send emails signed by you.
+<strike>And the Yubikey locks the certificate up, so, even if your computer does have malware, it's really hard for it to send emails signed by you.</strike>